DeltaSigISU/deltasigisu.github.io/README.md

 Picture of our Chapter of Distinction awards for 2023

-Scholarship
+Scholarship:
 Highlight our New Member scholarships recently given

-Anti-Hazing
+Anti-Hazing:
 Some PNMs may be nervous that we may haze.
 Make it a fact we don’t

-University-Affiliated Brotherhood
+University-Affiliated Brotherhood:
 Make it known that joining a frat can make a big university small

-Cost
+Cost:
 Highlight our cost and make it known that it is comparable to a residence hall.